mjung5/covid-vignette-api/README.md

 # Exploratory Data Analysis

-I pulled the several data using functions I created interacting with endpoints.
-After using manipulation function and merging different dataset, I mainly selected four data sets for the exploratory analysis.
+I pulled the data using functions I created interacting with endpoints.
+After using manipulation functions and merging different datasets, I mainly selected four data sets for the exploratory analysis. \* `us_live_risk` (Confirmed and death cases by 55 states on 10/01/2021),
-\* `us_live_risk` (Confirmed and death cases by 55 states on 10/01/2021), \* `nc_all_cases_month` (Confirmed cases in 101 NC Counties
+\* `nc_all_cases_month` (Confirmed cases in 101 NC Counties from
-from 11/22/2020 to present), \* `confirmed_month`(US confirmed cases
+11/22/2020 to present), \* `confirmed_month`(US confirmed cases from
-from 07/01/2020 to 09/30/2021), \* `us_all_cases_month`(US confirmed and
+07/01/2020 to 09/30/2021), \* `us_all_cases_month`(US confirmed and
 death cases merged from 07/01/2020 to 09/30/2021).

-Let’s talk about the Covid-19 pandemic in the U.S and how the confirmed cases and death cases changes over time.
-In order to see the change patterns of both confirmed and death cases, I created scatterplot by date In the confirmed scatter plot, we see that the case increased rapidly at the end of 2020 and beginning of 2021 and then it slowed it down.
-However, it is rapidly increasing again since August of 2021.
-It may have been related to mask policy, vaccination, seasonal changes, but the fact is covid cases are increasing.
-Compared to confirmed cases, death cases seems increasing slowly in the plot.
-However, it is not really good comparison because the y axis scale is fitted to the confirmed cases.
+Let’s talk about the Covid-19 pandemic in the U.S and how confirmed cases and death cases change over time.
+In order to see the change patterns of both confirmed and death cases, I created a scatterplot by date.
+In the confirmed scatter plot, we see that the cases increased rapidly at the end of 2020 and beginning of 2021, and then it slowed down.
+However, it started rapidly increasing again since August 2021.
+It may have been related to mask policies, vaccination, or seasonal changes, but the fact is that covid cases are increasing.
+Compared to confirmed cases, deaths seem to be increasing slowly in the plot.
+However, it is not a really good comparison because the y axis scale is fitted to the confirmed cases.
 I will need to look at the confirmed plots and death plots separately.

 ``` r
 # Scatter plot for US